 Truth is some cats are fussy drinkers and from time to time suffer dehydration.
-If you’ve had this problem you might of wondered, just how long a cat can go without water.
+If you’ve had this problem you might of wondered, how long can a cat go without water.

 You’ll agree that water intake is not usually the first thing that comes to mind when looking after a cat.
 They are pretty self sufficient creatures, just put their water and food out and call it a day right?